LisaAnne/LocalizingMoments/README.md

 ### Annotations

 To access the dataset, please look at the json files in the "data" folder.
 Our annotations include descriptions which are temporally grounded in videos.
 For easier annotation, each video is split into 5-second temporal chunks.
-The first temporal chunk correpsonds to seconds 0-5 in the video, the second temporal chunk correpsonds to seconds 5-10, etc.
+The first temporal chunk correpsonds to seconds 0-5 in the video, the second temporal chunk correpsonds to seconds 5-10, etc.  The following describes the different fields in the json files:

 * annotation_id: Annotation ID for description
 * description: Description for a specific video segment